TFC-Developers/skillzworld_public/Small of Shame.md

 - The precache_\* family of functions fails to state the reason for there being multiple functions.
 The function [precache_generic](https://www.amxmodx.org/api/amxmodx/precache_generic) does not work with precaching sprites, and it doesn't clearly state what it's *for* -- what is a generic file, if not also a sprite?
 	- Use [precache_model](https://www.amxmodx.org/api/amxmodx/precache_model) to precache sprites.
 This is also not documented behaviour, unless you're supposed to already know that .spr sprites and .mdl models are considered the one and same type of resource.

+- [nvault_get](https://www.amxmodx.org/api/nvault/nvault_get) does not mention what happens when the key does not exist.
+	- It returns 0 in this case.

 ### Broken standard library
 Several AMX Mod X features are broken and provided with no disclaimers due to lack of testing and general carelessness.